Are your skincare products causing more harm than good? Watch out for these dangerous ingredients!

 This group includes variations like butyl, ethyl, methyl and propyl.
 Used as preservatives, parabens have been shown to potentially cause hormonal imbalances in women and sterility in men.
 They may also trigger early puberty and are sometimes even found in breast cancer tumors.

 Like phthalates, dioxin doesn’t often appear on labels.
 It’s mostly used in antibacterial skincare products and ingredients, including triclosan.
 Dioxin may cause nervous system disorders, cancer, birth deformities, miscarriages, and it may also reduce immunity in some people.

 This ingredient isn’t problematic in and of itself.
 However, it produces dioxin as a byproduct, so it can trigger the same side effects as that antibacterial agent.
 Fortunately, however, PEG is usually listed in ingredient lists, so it’s fairly easy to avoid.

 Like any health-conscious person, you probably take care to use lotion with sunscreen to avoid the aging and cancer-causing effects of UV rays.
 However, some sunscreen chemicals cause all kinds of additional problems, so it’s crucial to read ingredient lists carefully.
 Common culprits include benzphenone, avobenzone, ethoxycinnamate and PABA, which are known to generate harmful free radicals.
 Free radicals cause significant damage to DNA and may even lead to cancer, so it’s best to steer clear of products containing these ingredients.

 Now that you are familiar with the 10 most problematic skincare ingredients, it probably feels like no skincare products are safe.

-Whether you need to treat damaged skin or something more basic, the best way to avoid these potentially harmful ingredients is by sticking with natural skin care products.
+Whether you need to treat damaged skin or something more basic, the best way to avoid these potentially harmful ingredients is by sticking with food-grade skin care products.
 They deliver all of the benefits without exposing you to chemicals that could cause way more harm than good.